 Step one: Invite yourself over and take on all the household chores.
 If he doesn't want to marry you, maybe you can pick up some extra cash as a housekeeper.
 By the way he's glaring at her as she and his son exchange meaningful glances, it could go either way.

-"We've replaced this man's son with a 30 year old midget.
+"We've replaced this man's son with a 30 year old dwarf.
 Let's see if he notices!"

-Nothing ruins a nice date quite like a dead midget in your back seat, lemme tell you.
+Nothing ruins a nice date quite like a dead dwarf in your back seat, lemme tell you.
 But that doesn't stop our marriage-minded teacher from making her move!